oshaughnessy/sierramountainll/_pages/softball/index.md

 **Pitch Distance** | 35'
 **Base Distance**  | 60'

-Minors AAA is our transition division, where girls begin to play strictly by the rules of softball.
+Minors AAA is our transition division, where girls begin to play with nearly all the regular rules of fastpitch softball.

 #### Minors AAA Ground Rules